At Grace Fellowship Academy, we are continually evaluating our curriculum. We are making sure that students have the most up-to-date,

-My Math by McGraw Hill is utilized for Grades K-5 and Big Ideas for Grades 6-8.
-9th grade Algebra 1 is taught to the 8th grade students.
+HMH Into Math is utilized for Grades K-8.
 Students and teachers are supported as they advance from concrete to abstract content through the use of models and math talk prompts presented.
 The program is designed so that teachers can easily create the environments necessary for teaching the standards for Mathematics with depth.

 The Language Arts Curriculum encompasses reading and literature programs, writing skills, grammar studies, as well as phonics, spelling and language usage.
 Library skills are taught in all grades.
-GFA uses Bob Jones University Press to implement this program.
+GFA uses Shurley English and Purposeful Design to implement this program.

 This course of study is designed to help the students become geographically aware, historically literate, and politically astute.
 Bob Jones University Press is used for 1st-8th grade, along with other applicable material.

 Science is the study of God’s World (see Psalm 33).
-The Bob Jones University Press is implemented in 1st-6th grades.
+Purposeful Design is implemented in 1st-8th grades.
 Our Jr. High classes use the Apologia Science.